BR5-49 (album)

 BR5-49 is the debut studio album of the American country rock band BR5-49.
-The album was released in 1996 (see 1996 in country music) on the Arista Nashville label.
+The album was released in 1996 on the Arista Nashville label.
 Three singles were released from the album, all of which charted on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 "Cherokee Boogie", the first of these three, was the highest charting, reaching #44.
 Following it were "Even If It's Wrong" at #68 and "Little Ramona (Gone Hillbilly Nuts)" at #61.